Information and guidance for councils

 - Why have a street party?

 - Street Alive services

-With the new Licensing Act Streets Alive has developed special guidance on its relevance to street parties.
+With the new Licensing Act we have developed special guidance on its relevance to street parties.
 We think that in most cases street parties should not need to apply for a license.

 Contact us if you have any questions